The Controversy of Wellness Incentives

 Whatever you decide, remember that the end goal is always a happy, healthy, and ultimately productive, workforce.
 It’s up to you to create that culture.

 The CoreHealth platform has an incentive engine that works as a central hub to track rewards for all aspects of wellness programs and external third-party programs with seamless integration.
 Use points, dollars and badges with a unique gamification experience to make it fun and exciting.
-Request a demo to see it in action.
+Watch this video to see how we manage incentives or request a demo.

 Additional Resources You May Like